Ph0eniiX/pride-time-rocky/README.md

 # pride-time-rocky
-A pride flag watchfaces, with many flags to choose from and a few customizable options.
+A pride flag watchface, with many flags to choose from and a few customizable options.

 Yeah I made this in rocky.js before I knew rocky.js isn't exactly completed...